 Spotted Boxfish, Ostracion meleagris

-The Spotted Boxfish, Ostracion meleagris, whose common Spanish name is cofre moteado, is a member of the Boxfish or Ostraciidae Family, known collectively as peces cofre in Mexico.
-There are ten global members of the Ostracion Genus, of which one is found in Mexican waters of the Pacific.
+The Spotted Boxfish, Ostracion meleagris, whose common Spanish name is cofre moteado, is a species in the Family Ostraciidae, the Boxfishes, known as peces cofre.
+Globally, there are ten species in the genus Ostracion, of which one is found in Mexican waters of the Atlantic.

 The Spotted Boxfish have oblong thick bodies that are enclosed in a bony box formed by thickened, joined, enlarged, and hexagonal scale plates.
 Juveniles and females are dark brown to black with small white spots.
 Males are dark brown with small yellow-white spots dorsally, dark-edged orange-yellow spots on their sides, and blue spots on the rest of their body.
 Their backs are slightly rounded.
 They have a pair of longitudinal ridges on their lower flanks, a flat bottom, and no spines.
 Their box has openings for the mouth, eyes, gill slits, fins, and tail base.
 Their small mouth opens at the front with fleshy lips and has 15 mid-sized teeth on each jaw.
 Their gill openings are short and form oblique slits in front of their pectoral base.
 Their anal and dorsal fins are at the rear; their caudal fin is rounded; and their dorsal fin has no spines.
 They are devoid of pelvic fins.